City-Form-Lab/madina/README.md

 Madina *(Arabic for the word 'city')* is a package of classes and functions to streamline the representation and analysis of urban networks.
-The package provide layer management (Similar to layers in CAD/GIS), urban network representation and visualization.
-The package also includes a python implemetation of the ***Urban Network Analysis Toolbox*** ([Homepage](https://cityform.mit.edu/projects/una-rhino-toolbox) - [User Guide](https://unatoolbox.notion.site/)).
+The package includes a python implemetation of the ***Urban Network Analysis Toolbox*** ([Homepage](https://cityform.mit.edu/projects/una-rhino-toolbox) - [User Guide](https://unatoolbox.notion.site/)).
 More detailed documentation of the package is available [here](https://madinadocs.readthedocs.io/).

 To reference this package in your research, you can cite the paper available on SSRN: